 Situated in the lush green pastures of Picton is Country Valley Farm.
 Tours are available that allow you to see a working dairy farm up close, help out feeding the calves, and taste some farm fresh milk, yoghurt, and cream.
 This family run farm has been operating since 1855 and looks forward to welcoming visitors.
 To check availability and book a tour click here.

 Cedar Creek Orchard is also just up the road in Thirlmere.
 The orchard has pick your own days, market days, and also houses the very hip and cool, Cedar Creek Cider, which is becoming popular all over Sydney.
-While you’re in Thirlmere be sure to call into the NSW Rail Museum and have a ride on a steam train.
+The NSW Rail Museum is also located in Thirlmere and is home to the Festival of Steam.
+You can wander through old carriages every day and take a ride on a steam train on weekends.
+Why not combine a visit with the Picton Markets, conveniently located at the Wollondilly Shire Hall along Menangle Street.

 Not too far away is Mowbray Park, which is home to the Paperbark Cottages, within the popular Mowbray Park Farm.
 These ‘tiny’ homes offer an alternative stay on a real working farm.
 The kids will be occupied with tractor rides, sheep, cows, and chooks…and all the farm life that goes with them.